marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 I was really surprised when around 10 people showed up, and even more surprised by how involved they were.
 A lot of relevant questions were asked and there often was a discussion going on.
-It was great to see a non tech crowd so genuily interested in concepts as obscure to them as DNS or source control.
+It was great to see a non tech crowd so genuinely interested in concepts as obscure to them as DNS or source control.
 This made my day every time.

 ### Some obvious things are not (& vice versa)